-As part of the scheme Tikva Housing will provide 32 homes for low income families, in the style of townhouses, on East Kent Avenue.
+As part of the scheme Tikva Housing will provide 32 homes for low income families, in the style of townhouses.
 This will be next to two blocks of flats on SE Marine Drive developed by the Fraserview Housing Co-operative, which will offer 278 homes for families and singles on a low to moderate income.
-The co-operative will also provide a further 90 properties, comprising townhouses and two and three bed flats for families, on East Kent Avenue.
-Finally, on Kingsway, 48 one bed properties will be available via the Sanford Housing Society, with priority given to residents living with mental health problems.
+The co-operative will also provide a further 90 properties, comprising townhouses and two and three bed flats for families.
+Finally, 48 one bed properties will be available via the Sanford Housing Society, with priority given to residents living with mental health problems.
 The availability of commercial property at the Kingsway site allows this to be sold to help bring down the costs at all four sites.
 If all goes to plan, construction will get underway in spring 2015, with residents able to move in 2017.

 Why the project is so important